signalfx/signalfx-agent/README.md

 ## Installation

-### __Hello.__

 ### __Get started with Smart Agent using the 3 steps below.__

+####_Uninstall any existing collectd agent before installing SignalFx Smart Agent._

 ### Step 1.
 Install SignalFx Smart Agent on Single Host

-_Note: Uninstall any existing collectd agent before installing SignalFx Smart Agent._

-__Linux:__ The dependencies are completely bundled along with the agent, including a Java JRE runtime and a Python runtime, so there are no additional dependencies required.
+__Linux:__ Dependencies are completely bundled along with the agent, including a Java JRE runtime and a Python runtime, so there are no additional dependencies required.
 The agent works on any modern Linux distribution (kernel version 2.6+).

+If you are not installing from the tile on the Integrations page:

-Get your API_TOKEN from: /etc/signalfx/token
+- Get your API_TOKEN from: __Organization Settings => Access Token__ tab in the SignalFx application.

-Determine YOUR\_SIGNAL\_FX_REALM from: your profile page in the SignalFx web application.
+- Determine YOUR\_SIGNAL_FX_REALM from: your profile page in the SignalFx web application.

 To install the Smart Agent on a single Linux host, enter: